CalQpro

 Calorie Deficit Calculator

-Enter your maintenance calories, daily intake target, and weight goals to see your weekly loss rate and estimated goal date.
+Quick answer: Enter your maintenance calories, daily intake target, and weight goals to see your weekly loss rate and estimated goal date.

 A calorie deficit means eating fewer calories than you burn.
 The widely-used 3,500-calories-per-pound estimate gives a practical planning tool: cut 500 cal/day, lose about 1 lb/week.
 Enter your maintenance calories (TDEE), your planned intake, and your weight goals to see how long the journey takes.